clean-code-craft-tcq-4/stream-line-baburoshima/SenderImplementation.md

 ##  Sender : Streaming BMS Data

-## Minimum Functionality Requirement
-- simulates and sends at least two Battery / Charging parameters
-- sends fifty readings in a stream
-- can either generate values for the parameters, or read from a file
-- uses console output to communicate the parameters.

 ## Quality Parameters
 Quality parameters used in this repo and updated in `.github/workflows` folder